TalTech-HPC-Centre/user-guides-source/docs/slurm_example.md

 reconstructPar
 ```

+**Note:** Each task needs sufficient work to do to make up for the time spent with inter-process communication.
+Therefore it is not useful to run small/short jobs in parallel.
-**NOTE: Parallel does not (necessarily) mean faster!!!** Parallel execution introduces overhead (starting threads, communication)!
+ **Parallel does not (necessarily) mean faster!!!** Parallel execution introduces overhead (starting threads, communication)!
 For optimal execution time and optimal use of resources one needs to test and find the sweet spot.

 ![sweet spot](pictures/of-timing4.png)